ajay05461/hiver/README.md

 4. Run ‘terraform init’
 5. Run ‘terraform validate’
 6. Run ‘terraform apply –auto-approve’
-7. After the execution of terraform apply it prints the output of network load balancer
+7. After the execution of terraform apply, it prints the output of network load balancer dns name

 Steps to run for getting the ec2 instance details of a certain type:
 1. Install boto3